 Study of communication theories and the influence of communication on individuals and society.
 This course includes a survey of selected topics, research designs and methods in communication.
-The course culminates with original student papers and/or group research projects.
+The course culminates with a mix of original student papers and group research projects.
 Prerequisites: PSYC2215

 COMM4950 Internship in Communication Studies (1-3)